josesaranda/iposcursor/Readme.md

-# ipos-cursor an iPadOS 13.4 Cursor for the web
+# iposcursor an iPadOS 13.4 Cursor for the web

 Simple implementation of iPadOS 13.4 Cursor built with web technologies.